holepunchto/pear-docs/building-blocks/hyperdht.md

 #### **`await node.destroy([options])`**

-Fully destroy this DHT node.
+Fully destroys this DHT node.

 > This will also unannounce any running servers.
-Tto force close the node without waiting for the servers to unannounce pass `{ force: true }`.
+To force close the node without waiting for the servers to unannounce, pass `{ force: true }`.

 ### Creating P2P Servers